Tory MP claims she was told she lost her job because of her ‘Muslimness’

 The row erupted at the start of a crucial week for Mr Johnson, with Sue Gray, the senior civil servant investigating lockdown parties in Downing Street, expected to deliver her report.

-The conduct of the whips’ office has come under intense scrutiny following claims that tactics amounting to blackmail had been used to pressurise Tory MPs seeking to oust the Prime Minister.
+The conduct of the whips’ office has come under intense scrutiny following claims that tactics amounting to blackmail were used to pressurise Tory MPs seeking to oust the Prime Minister.

 In her interview, Ms Ghani, the MP for Wealden, said she was shocked when the issue of her background and faith was raised during a meeting in the whips’ office after the mini-reshuffle in February 2020.